 In the following, we inform you about the processing of your personal data by us and the claims and rights to which you are entitled according to the data protection regulations.
 Which data is processed in detail and how it is used depends in particular on the business relationship between you and the German Bible Society.
-This data protection notice was created, adapted and supplemented with our own information using the data protection generator from eRecht24 Version 1.8 of 12.02.2020.

 Who is responsible for data processing and whom can I contact?